-If you are looking for more ideas and choice boards, below are the bundles and choice board sets available.
+If you are looking for more ideas to teach or homeschool, below are the bundles and choice board sets available.
 The activities are straight forward like the freebie above, but there are more activity ideas – a page for each subject area!

-The choice boards will give you lots of ideas for activities that you can do with your child at home, or your students through online learning.
+The choice boards will give you lots of ideas for activities that you can do with your child at home to homeschool, or your students through online learning.

 There are enough activities to fill a year!